sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-1.md

   strict mode with pure Javascript, but it can require some odd code.

 You may want to specify which files to compile.
-For typescript-eslint-parser, I added an `"exclude"` list.
-I actually wanted to check *all* the source files, which is what you get by default.
+For typescript-eslint-parser, you'll be happiest with an `"exclude"` list.
+You *may* want to check *all* the source files, which is what you get by default.
 But it turns out that checking a Javascript parser's tests is a bad idea, because the tests are themselves malformed files.
 Those malformed test files shouldn't be checked and mostly don't parse